 This Blog Includes:

-Offered as a 4 and a half year degree program with an additional 1 year of internship, a BNYS Course encompasses the elements of natural medicine and therapeutic Yoga.
+Offered as a 4.5-year degree program with an additional 1 year of internship, a Bachelor of Naturopathy And Yogic Sciences (BNYS) Course encompasses the elements of natural medicine and therapeutic Yoga.
 While Naturopathy heals the body using diet control, herbal medicines, and massage.
 Yoga harmonizes the mind, spirit and the body through physical exercises, meditation and breathing techniques.

 A BNYS Course encompasses the elements of traditional health systems and medical sciences.
 Thus, the students have the option to specialize in an array of areas like: